Iranian external operations: 2025 plot to target Jews and Israelis

+German counter measures

+German and French police have discovered and prevented several Iranian plots, including murder and arson attacks on Jewish individuals and groups through intelligence efforts.
+Suspected Iranian agents and their affiliates have been arrested.
+A 2025 report issued by the German domestic intelligence agency (BfV), claims as rise in harassment cases of Iranians living in Germany by Iranian security services, including attempts to spy on them and other exiles.
+This brough a set up of a special 24/7 hotline in 2024 for reporting anything linked to terrorism and espionage, with reports concerning Iran are on the rise in recent months.

 United Kingdom

 Since the late 2010s, British intelligence and security officials have identified an increase in Iran's involvement in the UK through criminal networks.

 "The Wedding" plot

 In 2022, the IRGC aimed to assassinate two Iranian journalists in London, who were affiliated with Iran International, a Persian-language news channel critical of the Iranian regime.
 Sima Sabet and Fardad Farahzad were targeted in November 2022 by Unit 840 (a secretive special operations unit within the IRGC-QD), codenamed "the bride" and "the groom".
 The plot was uncovered by a double agent, and ultimately failed.

+2024 stabbing of Pouria Zeraati

+In 2024, journalist Pouria Zeraati was attacked and stabbed by several men as he left his London residence, fueling concerns that the Iranian government was involved.

 2025 attempt to attack the Israeli embassy in London

 In May 2025, UK police arrested five individuals, including four Iranian nationals, who were suspected of planning an attack on the Israeli embassy in London.
 The arrests took place during coordinated raids in London, Swindon, Stockport, Rochdale, and Manchester, as part of a major counter-terrorism operation.
 According to former intelligence officials and security sources, the suspects are believed to be linked to Unit 840.